Nikon D750 vs Olympus TG-4

 Travel and landscape photographers will find it useful that the TG-4 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the TG-4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-4 was succeeded by the Olympus TG-5.
+Both the D750 and the TG-4 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the TG-4 was followed by the Olympus TG-5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon D750 or the Olympus TG-4 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.